Garden State Plaza: Blue laws

 Due to New Jersey state blue laws that only apply in Bergen County and more restrictive limitations in place in Paramus restricting business on Sunday, Garden State Plaza is almost completely closed on Sundays, except for some of the restaurants and the movie theater, all of which have special Sunday entrances.
 On Sundays, Garden State Plaza's parking lot is accessible only from the Route 4 and Route 17 access points.
 Gates are down so that the access roads from the secondary streets are blocked.
 The Paramus Borough Code forbids the performance of any "worldly employment" on Sunday, with very limited exceptions.
 These laws were enacted shortly after Garden State Plaza opened, out of fear that the mall would cause high levels of traffic congestion on the highways in the borough.
 During the aftermath of Hurricane Sandy, Governor of New Jersey Chris Christie issued an executive order that suspended the state's blue laws, allowing stores to be open on Sunday, November 4, 2012, for the benefit of those severely affected by flooding and/or power outages caused by the hurricane.
 A week later, after public outcry that included the mayor of Paramus announcing that the borough would continue to enforce its own restrictions, the state's blue laws were put back into effect.

 Public transportation

 Westfield Garden State Plaza serves as a local transportation hub.
 The mall is served by NJ Transit bus lines routes 163, 171, 175, 707, 709, 756, 758 and 770.

+Amenities

+Garden State Plaza offers visitor services including valet parking, electric vehicle charging stations, complimentary Wi-Fi, stroller rentals, wheelchair and mobility scooter services, and family lounge facilities with private nursing areas.